Last updated: 7 April 2026

 Microsoft Defender for Office 365 Plan 1 is being added to Office 365 E3 and Microsoft 365 E3.
 That means advanced anti-phishing, anti-malware, safe attachment scanning, and link protection is now part of the core licence.
 If your organisation is on E3 and currently paying for a separate Defender add-on, you may be able to drop that line item.

 URL checks in Outlook and Office apps are being added to Business Basic, Business Standard, and Office 365 E1.
 This protects users when they click links in emails and documents by checking them against known malicious websites.
-For businesses on managed IT services, this is a welcome addition to the default security posture.

 With mandatory ransomware reporting now enforced in Australia, organisations that take cybersecurity seriously need every layer they can get.
 These changes reduce the gap between basic and premium security.
 But they do not eliminate it.
 Business Premium still includes Intune device management, Conditional Access, and Azure Information Protection that the lower tiers lack.